 Model congruence is common

 It may come as a surprise that this issue of two models fitting data equally well is not new to comparative methods.
 Take, for instance, the inference of evolutionary trends, which, broadly defined, are identifiable patterns of trait evolution in a given direction through time.
 Using only extant species, can we detect horses getting bigger and with fewer digits, or increases in the mean seed size in flowering plants since the Cretaceous (e.g., Tifney 1984; Eriksson et al. 2000), or, more generally, uncover an evolutionary arms race between predator and prey (e.g., Dawkins and Krebs 1979; Abrams 1986)?
 It is trivial to extend a simple Brownian motion model to include a parameter that allows for the focal trait to evolve along a trend, and this is available in popular software like the R package geiger (Pennell et al. 2014).
 The likelihood for these models given the data is finite, and the simple no trend model is even nested within the trend model, so comparisons between the two are straightforward.
 However, as Felsenstein (1988) and Hansen and Martins (1996) have pointed out, even though trait values move in a given direction under a Brownian motion with a trend model, this does not affect the expected covariances or means among species trait values.
 Consequently, the two models have identical likelihoods when fitted to extant species only, making them indistinguishable based on their probability alone.
 Careful biologists will not bother attempting to compare a trend versus no trend Brownian motion model, even if the question is compelling.
-Instead, we are limited to questions about rates, not directions.
+Instead, we are limited to questions about some kinds of rates, not directions.
+For example, we know that the overall body size of Equidae has increased from the time of the group’s origin, but using a phylogeny of modern horses and relatives we cannot infer this – we can ask how quickly lineages diverge in size from each other (the rate of variance accumulation over time) but this is not how quickly body size itself is changing unless the mean trend truly is zero.

 However, with ancestral state reconstruction, it is easy to overlook the necessary assumptions.
 For example, the ancestor of a clade with body sizes ranging from 10-12 kg might have a reconstructed state near 11 kg under a model where the trend is forced to take an arbitrary value of zero but could have a reconstructed state of 50 kg under a model with a trend of an incremental trait decrease through time.
 By convention, we only use the former models, but the latter models could fit exactly as well.
 This makes ancestral state reconstruction dubious at best, but it does not mean that Brownian motion models are generally invalid for use on trees containing only modern taxa.
 We can still compare Brownian motion models with more complex models, such as Ornstein-Uhlenbeck models (e.g., Butler and King 2004; Beaulieu et al. 2012), Brownian models with more than one rate (e.g., O'Meara et al. 2006; Thomas et al. 2006), or models where the Brownian motion rate itself changes over time (e.g., Revell, 2021).
 In other words, while Brownian motion with a trend model is unidentifiable with modern taxa only, we would not, for instance, say that any model that attempts to estimate rates of evolution on such trees is uninterpretable.
 Some models in this space give the same likelihoods and cannot be distinguished, but many others can, which calls for care and analysis, not panic.
 It does also point to issues that arise particularly when trying to estimate ancestral states.